grscheller/dotfiles/README.md

-# Configuration Files "my dotfiles"
+# Configuration Files "dotfiles"

 This project contains the infrastructure I use to maintain and install my Fish, Neovim and Alacrittty configurations.
 I also maintain minimal bash and POSIX shell configurations.

-The same configuration files are designed to be shared across multiple, more or less, POSIX like environments.
-These config files get installed into the `$HOME` directiors from the cloned repo.

 ## Design Choices

+These configuration files are designed for maximum portability, not necessarily maximum security, across multiple, more or less, POSIX like environments.

-Modern Linux desktop environments don't reliably source, or not source, either `~/.profile` or `~/.bash_profile`.
-Therefore, while in a terminal or at the console, I must take care to ensure that a sane initial shell environment gets set up.
+Modern Linux desktop environments don't reliably source, nor not source, either `~/.profile` or `~/.bash_profile`.
+Therefore, I must take care to ensure that a sane initial shell environments get set up.

-* Same POSIX `.profile` used by all POSIX compliant shells
-* Fish is not a POSIX compliant shell
-* Designed for maximum portability
-* Not designed for maximum security for a specific Shell or OS

-### Shell Scripts
+## Shell Scripts

-#### Installation Script
+### Installation Script

 * [installDotfiles](installDotfiles) installation script
   * installs everything into `$HOME`
   * run `./installDotfiles` from repo
-  * Installs other various configuration files

-#### Shell Scripts for POSIX Shell Configs
+### Shell Scripts for POSIX Shell Configs

 These are installed into `~/.local/bin`.
+Both Fish and Bash have fuction equivalents to these.
+These versions are used to configurate my other POSIX shells.

 * [digpath](bin/digpath)
   * finds files on $PATH
   * like the ksh whence builtin
   * does not stop after finding first one
-  * required by various rc scripts
   * POSIX complient script
 * [pathtrim](bin/pathtrim)
   * cleans up $PATH